becky93/RoomAI/README.md

-RoomAI is a toolkit for developing AI-bots of Texas Holdem and Killers of Three Kingdoms (KTK).
+RoomAI is a toolkit for developing AI-bots of KuhnPoker, Texas Holdem and Bang!.